|

 :Or

-- Orders every word in variable in reverse alphabetical order.
+- Orders the words in reverse lexicographical order.

 :Ox

-- Shuffles the words in variable.
-The results will be different each time
+- Shuffles the words.
+The results are different each time you are referring

-you are referring to the modified variable; use the assignment with
+to the modified variable; use the assignment with expansion

 LIST= uno due tre quattro